Equestrian Order of the Holy Sepulchre of Jerusalem

-Today we will begin with Divine Liturgy with the local Malakite community (Liturgy will be in Arabic) at the Melkite Greek Catholic Church (located in the Old City.)
-Then we will make our way to the Israel Museum which houses the temple to which Jesus was Presented (Luke 2:22).
+Today we will begin with a visit to the Dome of the Rock and the Alaqsa Mosque for a short tour.
+Then continue on with a visit to the Church of St. Anne's, the home of Jesus' maternal grandparents (Anne and Joachim).
+Nearby, we enter the Old City to see the Pool of Bethesda (John 5: 1 - 9), which supplied the water for the Temple, and where Jesus healed the crippled man.
+From there, we will continue the day with Divine Liturgy at the local Malkite community at the Melkite Greek Catholic Church (located in the Old City.)
+After lunch we will make a short drive taking us to the village of Ein Karem, birthplace of John the Baptist, to visit the church.
+Then we will make our way to the Israel Museum which houses a replica of the temple to which Jesus was Presented (Luke 2:22).
 Your group will visit a model of the Second Temple, as it was in the time of Jesus, as well as viewing the Shrine of the Book (where the Dead Sea Scrolls are on display).
-After lunch we will make a short drive taking us to the village of Ein Karem, birthplace of John the Baptist, to visit the church.
-This will be followed by a return drive back to Notre Dame for dinner & overnight.
+This will be followed by our return to Notre Dame for dinner and overnight.

-Thursday - December 13 - Jerusalem: Temple Mount - St. Anne's Church - Holy Child Program - Church of Nativity - Shepherds Fields
+Thursday - December 13th - Jerusalem: Holy Child Program - - Church of Nativity - Shepherds Fields - Solemn Entry into the Church of the Holy Sepulchre

 Theme: The Visitation & Nativity